kgisl/cs8251/lab/AgendaMar2019.md

 4. Visualize code using Python Tutor
 	- Mystery 7, http://j.mp/revtutor and then http://j.mp/reverseCC
 5. Introduce repl.it for trying out C code and for printf, etc.
+6. Learning to learn - Threshold concepts
+7.

 ## Coding